Feng shui design for casinos

 Items for good luck for casinos

 When luck in gambling is concerned, casinos owners and casino punters are both quite superstitions about what can bring them luck.
 Interesting enough there is research on the luck factor that suggests that luck is a skill and can be learnt.
 There are numerous feng shui remedies for attracting good fortune and luck such as lucky bamboos, lucky cats, lucky charms, lucky colours and lucky directions.
-Read more about how to maximise and boost your luck in games, lotteries and gambling (not recommended or endorsed by me)
+Read more about how to maximise and boost your luck in games, lotteries and gambling (by the way, gambling is not recommended or endorsed by me in any way)

 Your business feng shui consultant for hotels and casinos